 As with the Kicks, acceleration in the UX 200 is poky.
 The ride is smooth, though, and the compact size of the SUV means it can handle narrow urban streets and parking garages without making the driver cringe.

 Lexus offers a hybrid version, the Lexus UX 250h, that has better fuel economy (of course) and all-wheel drive, which isn’t available in this version.
 It’s not much more expensive at a base price of $34,350, but its combined 39 MPG isn’t a great leap ahead of the gas model.
-At current gas prices, opting for the hybrid will save you about $200 a year if you drive 12,000 miles each year.
+At current gas prices, opting for the hybrid will save you up to about $200 a year if you drive 15,000 miles each year.

 Read our in-depth Lexus UX first drive.